quarkusio/quarkus-web-lab/2-blog/README.md

 - the index page with all the blog posts
 - the detail page to show the content of a blog post

-Then we are going to use the Statiq extension to generate a static website which could be deployed on any static server (like GitHub Pages).
+Then we are going to use the Roq extension to generate a static website which could be deployed on any static server (like GitHub Pages).

 In our case, we will just serve all static pages using a [Jbang](https://www.jbang.dev/) script.